nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes a time period from the staff schedule.
 There are two ways to identify the staff to delete the time period from: by their `name` or by their staff `index`.
 The deleted period must be the same as a period previously entered by the manager.

+* If no date input is provided, this week is taken as default.
+* If only one date input is provided, it assumes that the period is for the seven days after the date.
+* If the shift to delete is not in the input date range, the program will do nothing.

 Formats:
 `deleteShift -n NAME d/fullDayName-shiftNumber [da/START_DATE] [da/END_DATE]`
 `deleteShift -i INDEX d/fullDayName-shiftNumber [da/START_DATE] [da/END_DATE]`